uptonking/note4yaoo/lib-collab-common-examples-editing-whiteboard-anno.md

 # collab-editing
 - https://github.com/convergencelabs/html-text-collab-ext
   - A set of utilities that enhances a normal HTML `<textarea>` element with collaborative editing capabilities.
+  - The enhanced `<textarea>` is able to render the cursor and selection of other collaborators.
   - This library has no dependency on Convergence.
   - 只依赖textarea-caret，不依赖其他